Meet the Local Training Managers

 Email address: firstname.lastname@example.org

-Keith started his Scouting as a Wolf Cub in 1955.
-At that time he lived and grew up in Kendal, as a member of the 1st Kendal group.
-He moved through Scouts and Senior Scouts leaving in 1965 at the age of 18.
+I began my Scouting as a Wolf Cub in 1955.
+At the time I lived and grew up in Kendal, as a member of the 1st Kendal group, moving through Scouts and Senior Scouts leaving in 1965 at the age of 18.
 The group was lucky to have the whole of the Lake District on its doorstep in which to enjoy lots of camping, walking and other outdoor activities

-Keith left Scouting as a youth member as he finished school, gaining the Queens Scout and D of E awards.
-He then pursued a college course in Civil Engineering and subsequently worked in a variety of locations in London and Manchester, before settling in Middleton in 1973.
+I left Scouting as a youth member coinciding with the end of school, having gained the Queens Scout and D of E awards.
+I then pursued a college course in Civil Engineering and subsequently worked in various locations in London and Manchester, before settling in Middleton in 1973.

-In 1976, and now with a young family, he responded to a flyer through his letter box, requesting help with local scouting.
-Here, he held roles as an Assistant Cub Scout leader, Scout Leader & ADC(CS).
-For 10 years from 2003 - 2013, he was the DC for Middleton.
+In 1976, and now with a young family, I responded to a flyer through the letter box, requesting help with local scouting.
+I held roles as an Assistant Cub Scout leader, Scout Leader & ADC(CS), and from 2003 to 2013, I was the DC for Middleton.

-In 2014, the GMN reorganisation of districts created 6 new districts and Keith became the Local Training Manager for the ‘new’ Pennine District – the role he currently holds today.
-Over the past 5 years, he has actively supported the training courses currently on offer within the County, particularly the Fast Track Wood badge courses over the last 3 years.
+In 2014, the GMN reorganisation of districts created 6 new districts and I became the Local Training Manager for the ‘new’ Pennine District – the role I currently hold today.
+Since that time, I have actively supported the training courses currently on offer within the County, particularly the Wood badge courses.

-“It’s great to see how the current training team has successfully improved the offer for our adult volunteers, and the number of leaders that have already benefited from this“
+“It’s great to see how the current training team has successfully improved the offer for our adult volunteers, and the number of leaders that have already benefited from this.
+Long may this continue

 Andy Edwards (Eddie)